 Sociopaths can feel emotions.

-Sometimes they are envious of others for having a conscience and a wider breath of emotions and feelings.
+Sometimes they are envious of others for having a conscience and a wider breadth of emotions and feelings.

 And when they are envious of others, it’s possible they might want to destroy them.